brandon-sharpe/Zillow-Clustering-Project/README.md

     - bathroom count or bedroom count greater than 6
     - bathroom coutnt or bedroom count less than 1
     - properties with greater than 15 acres
-    - properties with a square footish above 10,000
+    - properties with a square footage above 10,000
 - Drops columns I have deemed irellivant
     - id because its a usless and duplicated
     - heatingorsystemtypeid because it was missing about 20k values to much to fill